pogudingleb/SIAN/README.md

-# IdentifiabilityAnalysis
+# SIAN (Structural Identifiability ANalyser)

 Maple code for assessing identifiability/observability (local and global) for models defined by systems of ODEs presented.
 Mostly based on the paper [Global Identifiability of Differential Models](https://cs.nyu.edu/~pogudin/global.pdf).
 Supplementary Maple code for the paper is available at https://github.com/pogudingleb/Global_Identifiability
 Tested with Maple 2018, Maple 2017, and Maple 2016.

 ## How to download
 * Usign *git checkout*
-* On https://github.com/pogudingleb/IdentifiabilityAnalysis, press green button "Clone of download", and then "Dowload ZIP"
+* On https://github.com/pogudingleb/SIAN, press green button "Clone of download", and then "Dowload ZIP"

 ## Usage
 The main function is **IdentifiabilityODE(system, parameters, p, infolevel, method, num_nodes)** with arguments